derekmerck/hallicrafter/hallicrafter2/examples/uweather/README.md

 Notes
 --------------

-Todo: Add button to force on demand update
+Todo: Add button to force on demand update for testing